Is Acne-fighting Makeup Better for Acne-prone Skin than Regular Makeup?

 Here is my advice:

 - If you are suffering from active acne, stick to proven topical acne medications rather than relying on cosmetics as a treatment.
 Avoid wearing acne-fighting makeup while using topical acne treatments, because the combination may over-dry and irritate the skin.
 Opt for regular, non-comedogenic (non-pore-clogging) makeup instead.
+Having said that, if you currently own makeup that contains 0.5% salicylic acid, it probably won't hurt to finish it up.
+Such a small percentage of salicylic acid is unlikely to cause big problems.

 - If you are acne-prone but not experiencing a breakout, acne-fighting makeup may be worth a try and might slightly help to prevent future breakouts.
+When you are looking for one, choose a large brand name aimed at a younger audience and try to find a makeup that contains 2% salicylic acid.

 Many makeup products, like foundations, concealers, and BB and CC creams, now come in acne-fighting varieties.
 In most cases, the label "acne-fighting" just means that the makeup contains a small amount of salicylic acid, a common anti-acne ingredient in over-the-counter products.
 The concentration of salicylic acid in makeup is usually 0.5%, but can be up to 2% in some products.